Archival Foam Tape

 Technical Specifications for Baltic Birch

-Because I work primarily on Baltic Birch panels, the choice of frame construction requires specific technical considerations to ensure long-term archival stability.
+Because I work primarily on 6-9mm Baltic Birch and Aluminum Composite panels that are standard frame sizes, the choice of frame construction requires specific technical considerations to ensure long-term archival stability.

-• Rabbet Depth: As shown in the illustration above, I recommend a frame with a rabbet (the inner groove) deep enough to comfortably house the panel and accommodate flat-pin staples.
+Rabbet Depth: As shown in the illustration above, I recommend a frame with a rabbet (the inner groove) deep enough (12mm minimum) to comfortably house the panel and accommodate flat-points (those little black flexible steel bits).

-• The Archival Interface: A mandatory component of my framing standard is archival foam frame tape.
-This tape acts as a critical buffer, isolating the panel from direct contact with the frame material.
+The Archival Interface: A mandatory component of my framing standard is archival foam frame tape.
+This tape acts as a critical buffer, isolating the panel from direct contact with the frame material coatings.

-• Controlled Tension: All wood supports possess a slight degree of natural variance.
+Controlled Tension: All supports possess a slight degree of natural variance.
 By applying a small, calibrated amount of pressure, a professional framer ensures the panel lies perfectly flat within the rabbet.

 The "Floating" Result